vibe-d/webchat-tutorial/tutorial/tutorial.md

 		logInfo("Please open http://127.0.0.1:8080/ in your browser.");
 	}

+`registerWebInterface` is the entry point to [vibe.d's high-level web application framework](vibe-web).
+It takes a class instance and registers each of its public methods as a route in the `URLRouter`.
+By default, the method names are mapped to HTTP verbs and paths automatically.
+The first word is converted to the HTTP method and the rest is converted from CamelCase to lower_underscore_notation to yield the path for the route.
+In our case, `get` is mapped to a GET request and the matched path is simply "/" because there is no further suffix in the method name.
+See also the [documentation for `registerWebInterface`](register-web-interface) for more details.

-To make the page rendering work, we still have to add `index.dt` to the views folder and fill it with some content.
+To make the page rendering work, we still have to add the referenced `index.dt` to the views folder and fill it with some content.
 The file is formatted as a [Diet][diet] template, which is a [Jade][jade] dialect based on embedded D instead of JavaScript.
 This format removes all of the usual syntax overhead that HTML has, mainly end tags and the angle brackets, making the code much more readable.

 	doctype html
 	html